Bowl Me Over

 Make in advance - prepare the casserole as directed but do not add the topping.
 Cover and refrigerate up to 24 hours.
 Remove and allow the casserole dish to come to room temperature.
 Add the topping on and bake until hot and bubbly.

-Originally this casserole was prepared using just one can of cream of mushroom soup.
-An additional can was added and it made all the difference, taking it from a good recipe to a great recipe!
+Originally, this casserole was prepared using just one can of cream of mushroom soup.
+An additional can was added and made all the difference in the creamy, cheesy sauce.
+Taking this from a good recipe to a great one!

 You can use a variety of items for the crunchy topping like potato chips, crushed pretzels, saltine cracks, goldfish crackers would be super fun!

-Add ¼ of chicken broth for a super creamy casserole.
+Add ¼ cup of chicken broth for a super creamy casserole.

-½ cup finely diced yellow onion will add a light oniony flavor.
+½ cup finely diced yellow onion or ¼ teaspoon onion powder will add a light oniony flavor.

 If you'd prefer to make this in the slow cooker, check out the Crockpot Tuna Casserole Recipe.